rajatdangra/CoWIN_VaccineFinder/README.md

 In appsettings.json: (Highly Recommended not to update these settings)
 	1) VerifyBeneficiaries - To verify beneficiaries, before slot booking (highly recommended: True)
 	2) SendEmail - True or False to enable/disable mail.
+	3) AutomaticCloseProgramWaitTime (in Seconds)- At the point of termination, program will wait for seconds before closing Automatically.

 Process:
 	1) Confirm inputs from user.